 The Final Report of Value

 The last step in the home appraisal process is preparing a final report of value.
 This report will provide you and your lender with a complete property analysis.
-And, it will outline how an appraiser calculated your home's worth.
-Typically, the final report of value will include some of the following details:
+It will also outline how the appraiser calculated your home's worth.
+Typically, the final report of value will cover the following items:

 - Size and condition of the house

 - Comments about serious structural problems, like cracked foundations, wet basements, windows that need replacement and roofing that needs repair

-- Permanent fixtures, such as lights, ceiling fans, and faucets
+- Permanent fixtures, such as lights, ceiling fans and plumbing, including faucets

-- Maps, photographs, and sketches of the property
+- Maps, photographs and sketches of the property, both inside and out